 Basically, when Time Machine fails, it fails spectacularly.
 Sure, you can use it to backup your files, but you should not be surprised to learn you might have corrupted backups when you try to recover them.
 With Time Machine, all you can do is start over from scratch at that point.

 Fortunately, all is not lost.
-With a more robust backup and recovery solution such as CleverFiles Disk Drill, you would not have to worry whether or not your backup files are missing or corrupt.
-You can also use Disk Drill’s DMG Backup feature to ensure you are never in such situation as well.
+With a more robust backup and recovery software such as Disk Drill, you would not have to worry whether or not your backup files are missing or corrupt.
+You can also use Disk Drill’s free DMG Backup feature to ensure you are never in such a situation as well.

 Disk Drill’s Guaranteed Recovery feature digs through your deleted and corrupted files to give you a way to restore as needed.
 The tool utilizes several powerful scanning techniques to recover your files and ease your worries.
 Disk Drill can even work with failing drives.
 It is a great solution to all of your ongoing data protection needs.